FAQs on How to Claim a Pension from Abroad

 You can contact the foreign pension provider for more information on how your application is progressing.
 You will get the contact information of the pension provider in writing from the Finnish Centre for Pensions at the latest when your pension application has been forwarded to the relevant country.

 You should submit your application for a pension from abroad about 6-9 months before the date on which you wish the pension to begin.
 You have to submit your application at the latest in the month during which you would like your pension to begin.

 Question: I sent in my application for a pension from Sweden a month ago.
 How can I check if the Swedish pension provider has received my application?

-Reply: The Finnish centre for Pensions will notify you when it has forwarded your pension application abroad to an EU/EEA country or Switzerland.
+Reply: The Finnish Centre for Pensions will notify you when it has forwarded your pension application abroad to an EU/EEA country, Great Britain or Switzerland.
 The letter will also include the contact information of the foreign pension provider.
 You can contact them directly by phone, e-mail or letter and ask them for more details on how your case is progressing with them.

 Question: I am not quite sure who will process my pension application here in Finland?

 Reply: Several parties will process your pension application, depending on what type of pension you are applying for.
 Your earnings-related pension provider will process your application for a Finnish earnings-related pension, while the Social Insurance Institution of Finland (Kela) will handle your application of a national pension.
-If you have applied for a pension from abroad with the same form as your pension from Finland, the Finnish Centre for Pensions will transfer your application for the foreign pension to EU/EEA countries and countries with which Finland has signed a social security agreement.
+If you have applied for a pension from abroad, the Finnish Centre for Pensions will transfer your application for the foreign pension to EU/EEA countries and countries with which Finland has signed a social security agreement.